 Prepare a simple base for the broth using aromatics such as celery, onion and carrots.
 If you prefer, you can also add a few minced garlic cloves.
 I like to sweat the aromatics with butter for even more flavor.
 Once they’re tender, I add in a bit of white wine.
 The white wine gives the soup recipe a bit of acidity and balances out the flavors.
 If you prefer to cook without wine, just squeeze in a bit of fresh lemon juice at the end of the recipe!
 Next, I add in water and pre-made chicken broth.
 I add the broth for a more intense chicken soup flavor.
 If you prefer, you can use just water instead!

 Enjoyed this delicious soup recipe?
-Check out some of my other recipes for next time!
+Check out some of my other recipes you’re sure to enjoy for next time!

 - Chicken Kale & Sweet Potato Soup – hearty fall soup with sweet potatoes and kale!
 Healthy and delicious!